awesomeeng/zephjs/docs/Polyfill.md

 # [ZephJS](../README.md) > Polyfill

 ZephJS is a modern Web Component framework for modern browsers.
-As such it requires certain forward technologies to work.
+As such, it requires certain forward technologies to work.
 If the browser you are using does not support these, ZephJS may be able to fall back to a polyfill... possibly.

 ## Required Technologies